mhguo1/STR-simulations/README.md

 --strend: The end coordinate of your STR of interest.
 --nucleotide: The repeat nucleotides for your STR.
 An example is --nucleotide CAG
 --genotype: The genotypes of the STR you'd like to simulate.
 If you have a haploid genome (e.g., with X chromosome), then you can just provide a single number (e.g., 15).
 If you have a diploid genome, you can provide comma separated values (e.g., 15,30).
 If you have a diploid genome but would like to simulate a homozygous genotype, you can provide a single number or a comma separated number (i.e., 15 and 15,15 are treated equivalently)
+--ref: This is the hard path to your reference genome.
+It should be a gzipped fasta file.
+All chromosomes can be present in the ref file.
+The current default is /project/jcreminslab/guomic_projects/ref/genomes/hg38.fa.gz
+--out: This is the prefix for your output. output will be written to the current directory.
+If paired end is specified, then output files will be ${out}_

 #Additional options
+--stutter: This allows you to simulate stutter in your STR genotypes.
+The value provided is the standard deviation of your STR genotypes in repeat units.
+Default is 0.1.

 parser.add_option("--stutter", action="store", dest="stutter", default=0.1) #stutter, as expressed in SD of # of repeats